omarhai410/omarhai410/README.md

 # Hi there 👋

-I am **Omar Hai** (he/him), a dedicated Data Science and Data Engineering student with a passion for exploring the depths of data.
+I am **Omar Hai**, a dedicated Data Science and Data Engineering student with a passion for exploring the depths of data.

 **Location:** AL Hoceima, Evry
 **Current Time:** 16:05 (UTC +02:00)